OpenCilk/www.opencilk.org/src/doc/users-guide/build-opencilk-from-source.md

 environment variable on chips like the M1 that mix low- and high-power cores.

-On MacOSX, you will need an [XCode](https://developer.apple.com/support/xcode/) or [XCode Command Line Tools](https://mac.install.guide/commandlinetools/index.html) installation to provide standard system libraries and header files for clang.
+On macOS, you will need a [XCode](https://developer.apple.com/support/xcode/) or [XCode Command Line Tools](https://mac.install.guide/commandlinetools/index.html) installed to provide standard system libraries and header files for clang.
 To run clang with those header files and libraries, invoke the clang binary with `xcrun`; for example: